Rumors Of 'Southern Charm' Star Thomas Ravenel's Firing Are Growing

-Bravo had previously stated that Thomas Ravenel’s future on Southern Charm would be determined by the Charleston Police Department’s investigation into rape and sexual assault accusations, but the social media rumor mill has gone into high gear saying that Ravenel has indeed been fired.
+Bravo had previously stated that Thomas Ravenel’s future on Southern Charm would be determined by the Charleston Police Department’s investigation into the rape and sexual assault accusations, but the social media rumor mill has gone into high gear saying that Ravenel has indeed been fired.
 While Bravo and Southern Charm‘s production company Haymaker have not made an official statement confirming Ravenel’s termination certain blogs and Facebook pages dedicated to Bravo shows are saying that Ravenel is done, and some are adding that his role in the current season will be reduced.

-Yesterday US Weekly was still reporting that Ravenel’s future on Bravo was uncertain as another woman had come forward to complain that Ravenel and his current girlfriend had been cyber stalking her after she broke things off with the former politician.
+Yesterday, Us Weekly reported that Ravenel’s future on Bravo was uncertain as another woman had come forward to complain that Ravenel and his current girlfriend had been cyber stalking her after she broke things off with the former politician.
 The Charleston Police are still investigating claims made by a former nanny for Ravenel’s children who says that Thomas attacked her one night while she was taking care of his oldest child, Kensie.
-The woman identified as Nanny Dawn says that Ravenel would not take no for an answer and was brutal, attempting to strangle her with her own shirt.
+The woman, identified as Nanny Dawn, says that Ravenel would not take no for an answer and was brutal, attempting to strangle her with her own shirt.

 Does Thomas Ravenel Have a Future on 'Southern Charm' After Accusations? – Us Weekly https://t.co/ii5zxQbsVi via @GoogleNews